oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 If you want to prevent the uninstall of an operator
 from having these side effects, then use one of the following two options:
 - [Install the conversion webhook]({{< relref "userguide/managing-operators/conversion-webhook#install-the-conversion-webhook" >}})
- in a separate namespace using `webhookOnly=true` helm configuration value.
+ in a separate namespace using `webhookOnly=true` Helm configuration value.
-- Use the `preserveWebhook=true` helm configuration value during operator installation with the `helm install` command.
+- Use the `preserveWebhook=true` Helm configuration value during operator installation with the `helm install` command.

 For more information, see
 [uninstall the conversion webhook]({{<relref "/userguide/managing-operators/conversion-webhook#uninstall-the-conversion-webhook" >}})